 Also today Apple released the AppleTV 4K which adds support for 4k HDR.
 Apple has upgraded the whole user interface along with the aerial screen savers in 4K HDR.
-Apple has worked to get all of the big filmmakers to offer their 4K content on iTunes at the same price of HD.
+Apple has worked to get all of the big filmmakers to offer their 4K content on iTunes at the same price as HD.
 If you have purchased a film in HD that it now supports 4K Apple will upgrade it to 4K HDR at no additional cost.

-The AppleTV 4K runs a A10x that’s is found in the iPad Pro.
+The AppleTV 4K runs an A10x that’s is found in the iPad Pro.
 Apple says that the new AppleTV has 2x the CPU performance and there is 4x faster GPU performance.
 The Apple TV app is also getting an upgrade by adding support for 7 new countries.
-The new TV app also supports for live streaming sports.
+The new TV app also supports live streaming sports.

 - AppleTV 32GB – $149

 - AppleTV4K 64GB – $199